 Legal Deadlines for Filing a Car Accident Claim

 Beyond reporting the accident itself, you need to be aware of the statute of limitations for filing a personal injury lawsuit in California.
-You have two years from the accident date to file a claim for bodily injury.
-For property damage claims, you have three years.
+Under California Code of Civil Procedure section 335.1, you have two years from the accident date to file a claim for bodily injury.
+For property damage claims, California Code of Civil Procedure section 338 gives you three years.
+If your case involves a government entity (such as a city vehicle, county vehicle, or defective public roadway), you must file a government tort claim within just six months.

 These legal deadlines are strict.
-If you miss this time limit, you'll likely lose your right to pursue compensation through the court system.
-That's why contacting a personal injury attorney soon after your motor vehicle accident is so important—they'll ensure you file within these critical timeframes.
+If you miss this time limit, you will likely lose your right to pursue compensation through the court system.
+That is why contacting a personal injury attorney soon after your motor vehicle accident is so important.
+They will ensure you file within these critical timeframes.

 Reporting a Car Accident to Authorities